How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • combined solutions - Tobradex, Maxitrol, Garazon.

-In the first week, instillations (instillations) are carried out 4 times a day, then three times, and after a month, the prescribed remedy should be dripped prophylactically once a day.
+In the first week, instillations (instillations) are carried out 4 times a day, then three times, and after a month of prophylaxis, you need to drip the prescribed drug once a day.
 The total duration of rehabilitation (on average) is:

 • laser coagulation – two weeks;